 Intro to the 4 Free and Safe in Cyberspace Challenges

-Over the last decades, an ever greater tension has emerged between, on the one hand, consumers’ desire for ever richer digital experiences and state agencies’ need to do digital investigations of criminal suspects and, on the other, the need for citizens and states to preserve meaningful civil rights and sovereignty in cyberspace.
+Over the last decades, an ever greater tension has emerged between consumers’ desire for ever richer digital experiences and state agencies’ need for digital investigations of criminal suspects on the one hand, and the need for citizens and states to preserve meaningful civil rights and sovereignty in cyberspace on the other.

-As Snowden revelations and recent developments of the Apple vs FBI affair have shown, all or nearly all IT are scalably exploitable by several or possibly many actors.
-The ultimate causes for this fact are: the huge complexity of systems and their lifecycles; the huge investments by nations security agencies, through various means,in creation of symmetric vulnerabilities/backdoors to retain remote access of all systems; the inability of the latter to keep such vulnerabilities secret, or asymmetric enough, and prevent their discovery by third parties.
+As Snowden revelations and recent developments of the Apple vs FBI affair have shown, all or nearly all IT are exploitable at scale by several or possibly many actors.
+The ultimate causes for this fact are: the huge complexity of systems and their lifecycles, the huge investments by nations security agencies, through various means, in creation of symmetric vulnerabilities/backdoors to retain remote access to all systems, and the inability of the latter to keep such vulnerabilities secret, or asymmetric enough, and prevent their discovery by third parties.

-Recent rulings of the European Court of Justice have raised substantial doubts that most current western legislations, even when they nominally respect citizens' rights, are not supported by implementation regulations or external standards/ certification processes (e.g. Common Criteria, SOGIS, eIDAS, ETSI-LI, etc.) that provide nearly sufficient transparency, accountability and oversight safeguards to provide users with reasonable confidence of their compliance with European Charter of Fundamental Rights.
+Recent rulings of the European Court of Justice have raised substantial doubts that most current western legislations, even when they nominally respect citizens' rights, are not supported by implementation regulations or external standards or certification processes (e.g. Common Criteria, SOGIS, eIDAS, ETSI-LI, etc.) that provide sufficient transparency, accountability and oversight safeguards to users with reasonable confidence of their compliance with European Charter of Fundamental Rights.

-The combination of market forces driving the increasing complexity of IT systems and life-cycles - far beyond any meaningful verifiability - and the huge investments being made by states to ensure at all costs access to all IT systems for cyber-investigations, have caused all or nearly all IT systems to become remotely and scalably exploitable by many nations and other actors.
+The combination of market forces driving the increasing complexity of IT systems and lifecycles - far beyond any meaningful verifiability - and the huge investments being made by states to ensure access to all IT systems for cyber-investigations at all costs, have caused nearly all IT systems to become remotely and scalably exploitable by many nations and other actors.
 All the while, a lucky few have access to technologies that are impregnable, or nearly so, resulting in a huge asymmetry of informational power, and therefore of societal and economic power.

-While "security through obscurity" and related private and cozy certification processes have been finally proven inadequate, some critical components of every IT system are still not available in the market that is publicly verifiable, let alone verified extremely enough.
+While "security through obscurity" and related private and cozy certification processes have time and again proven to be inadequate, some critical components of every IT system are still not available in the market that are publicly verifiable, let alone verified extremely enough.
 A general-purpose CPU does not even exist in the EU, and arguably in the US, that is publicly verifiable in both HW and SW.

 A PRIMER ON THE CHALLENGES

-Recent evidence suggests that nearly all IT devices and services are remote, undetectable and scalable hackable by several actors, through state-sanctioned or state-mandated backdoors.
+Recent evidence suggests that nearly all IT devices and services are remotely and undetectably hackable at scale by several actors, through state-sanctioned or state-mandated backdoors.

 As a consequence, EU and US IT companies are struggling to seek ways to offer the levels of trustworthiness that both customers and constitutions require, by differentiating themselves sustainably on the basis of provable and meaningfully-higher levels of trustworthiness.